 Should You Buy One?

 The Echo runs for about 100 bucks.
 It’s money you could use in many other more practical and useful ways, from the vantage point of pure frugality.
-Those 100 bucks could theoretically grow to $386.97 in 20 years’ time.
+Those 100 bucks could theoretically grow to $386.97 in 20 years.
 Zap!

+Now you know why we bought an Amazon Echo Plus.
 How about you?
-Do you own an Amazon Echo?
+Do you own one?
 What are your favorite uses for your little tube of electronic joy?
 Have you gone hog-wild on the latest and greatest “smart-home” add-ons?
-Let us know in the comments!
+Let us know in the comments.